agrinfauzi/DarkSky.jl/README.md

 ## Conduct

-We adhere to the [Julia community standards](http://julialang.org/community/standards/).
+We follow to the [Julia community standards](http://julialang.org/community/standards/).

 ## License